ai-mhri/ai-mhri.github.io/index.md

 Will be accepted through Easychair at [https://easychair.org/conferences/?conf=aimhri2018](https://easychair.org/conferences/?conf=aimhri2018). -->

 ## Venue and general information
-The workshop (with id W27) will take place at the AAMAS / ICMAL / IJCAI conference venue (Stockholmsmässan), presumably in room K24 on July 14 (all day) and July 15 (morning session with an optional extension into the early afternoon).
+The workshop (with IJCAI-id W27) will take place at the AAMAS / ICMAL / IJCAI conference venue (Stockholmsmässan), presumably in room K24 on July 14 (all day) and July 15 (morning session with an optional extension into the early afternoon).
 Please check the conference workshop website at [https://www.ijcai-18.org/workshops/](https://www.ijcai-18.org/workshops/) for potential updates.
 For recommendations regarding accommodation in the area or in central Stockholm, please check the general information at [https://www.ijcai-18.org](https://www.ijcai-18.org).
+Some information on how to get to Stockholmsmässan and find the room can be found through the venue information page of, e.g., IJCAI/ECAI: [https://www.ijcai-18.org/venues/](https://www.ijcai-18.org/venues/).

 ## Important dates:
 * **May 14:** Paper submission deadline (extended!)